florianjosefreheis/florianjosefreheis.github.io/_posts/2020-07-11-leveraging-eslint-for-your-react-project.markdown

 Don't worry if your linter feels a bit overwhelmed after adding those plugins.
 In my experience, they contribute to a sound foundation of your codebase and your process.
 Every team needs to find its sweet spot as much linting, and too many active rules define limitations in the wrong place.

-Checkout the reference to the office docuemnation below for more details.
+Check out the reference to the official documentation below for more details.

 ### References